How To Export From Vietnam To The United States // Regulations And Tariffs When Importing To The USA

 It would be best to label each t-shirt you manufacture with the composition material.
 Here are some examples of correctly labeled goods based on OTEXA standards:

-Ensuring those requirements, US Customs will have no problem letting you import your textiles into the US.
+To ensure these requirements are met, US Customs will have no problem allowing you to import your textiles into the US.
 The main problem is pointing out to your manufacturer that this needs to be done.
 Suppose you want to avoid getting in trouble.
-In that case, we can put you in touch with experienced manufacturers who will label your textiles accurately.
+In that case, we can put you in touch with experienced manufacturers who will accurately label your textiles.
 We can help you print according to US import regulations and OTEXA labeling standards.

 Regulations On Electronics

-Electronics are subject to additional scrutiny by the FCC (Federal Communications Commission).
+Electronics are subject to additional scrutiny by the Federal Communications Commission (FCC).
 As a result, they must meet the minimum safety standards regarding wireless communication.
 For example, suppose you import electronics such as laptops, phones, computer parts, AirPods, etc...
 In that case, you should consider FCC regulations to ensure your product is compliant.

 Depending on the product, it may need to carry the FCC approval mark.
-In addition, there are optional safety standards your company might want to abide by.
+Additionally, your company may want to adhere to optional safety standards.
 Electronics are hazardous in litigation because they can inflame or cause damage.
 You should ensure the manufacturer you’re working with in Vietnam has high safety standards.

 Regulations On Chemicals & Metals

 Chemicals and heavy metals are commonly imported from Vietnam to the US.
-Depending on the product you’re importing, you might have to deal with numerous government agencies.
+Depending on the product you’re importing, you may need to deal with multiple government agencies.
 For instance, most chemical substances are subject to regulation by the US Consumer Product Safety Commission (CPSC).
 CPSIA regulates children’s products.

-Note: You must also abide by state-level regulations, such as CA Prop 65 (cancer warning labels in California).
-We recommend testing your product to determine if it’s compliant and/or has high amounts of dangerous substances such as lead and cadmium.
+Note: You must also comply with state-level regulations, such as California Proposition 65 (requiring cancer warning labels in California).
+We recommend testing your product to determine if it’s compliant and/or contains high amounts of hazardous substances, such as lead and cadmium.

 Final thoughts on Regulations importing into the United States